 That change, a pivot to the name Shift4Shop, was undertaken to align the eCommerce part of the business with the payment processing service.
 The aim is to align the service offering in the mind of customers.

-2. Targeting a new audience
+2. When you're targeting a new audience

 Let’s say your brand is a fashion label targeting people between the age of 20-30.
 Your audience base will be continually changing.
 Your brand needs to evolve to stay up to date with the latest trends.